VEinteligente/VESinFiltro/_noticias/2020-12-11-consulta-popular-en.md

 As a result of these events, Voatz implemented the verification option via email and began to use different telephone numbers for user registration, in order to mitigate the scope of the blocks.

-**This case is still being investigated and will be updated continuously.**
+**This case is still being investigated and will be updated continuously.** And more information will be published when the event ends.

 <img src="/res/post_img/2020-12-07/2020-12-10-screenshot.png" width="250" height="445"/> <img src="/res/post_img/2020-12-07/2020-12-10-screenshot1.png" width="250" height="445"/>